chris1111/Wireless-USB-Big-Sur-Adapter/README.md

 ### Welcome to Wireless USB Big Sur Adapter
 ### Support macOS Big Sur 11 Only!
 (DO NOT USE ON OTHER OS's)

-- For Hackintosh its better to using this ➢[Wireless-USB-OC-Big-Sur-Adapter](https://github.com/chris1111/Wireless-USB-OC-Big-Sur-Adapter) ※ ※ ※
+- For Hackintosh with OpenCore its better to using this ➢[Wireless-USB-OC-Big-Sur-Adapter](https://github.com/chris1111/Wireless-USB-OC-Big-Sur-Adapter) ※ ※ ※
+- For Hackintosh with Clover its better to using this ➢[WirelessAdapterCloverBigSur](https://github.com/chris1111/WirelessAdapterCloverBigSur) ※ ※ ※

 ### Work SIP disable on any macOS Big Sur version